kizza/CSS-Less-ish/README.md

 # CSS Less(ish)

-This is a [SublimeText 2](http://www.sublimetext.com/2) plugin that facilitates a very very stripped down version of the functionality in LESS csss. ([http://lesscss.org](http://lesscss.org))
+This is a [SublimeText 2](http://www.sublimetext.com/2) plugin that facilitates a very very stripped down version of the functionality in LESS css. ([http://lesscss.org](http://lesscss.org))

 ### CSS Variables